php-http/documentation/integrations/symfony-bundle.rst

 .. warning::

-    Using query parameters for authentication is :doc:`not safe </message/authentication#query-params>`.
+    Using query parameters for authentication is :ref:`not safe <Authentication-QueryParams>`.
     The auth params will appear on the URL and we recommend to NOT log your request, especially on production side.

 Special HTTP Clients